eBork1/Projects-Exercises/docs/projects/campaign-website.md

 5. A call to action - election day is November 5!
 6. Scroll to an anchor tag
 7. Punch out to a website
+8. Use as much bootstrap and as little extend/augmented css as possible

 #### Additional Requirements

-- Website must be responsive
-- Try your hardest to use bootstrap for any and all css changes - this project is to get familiar with the framework
+- Website must be responsive and utilize as much Bootstrap and as little user generated css as possible - this project is to get familiar with the framework
 - Style your app as you wish - [bootstrap generators are helpful if you dont like the standard colors](https://themestr.app/theme)
 - Use the tools and technologies covered in class to complete your website.
 To see what we have covered, check the [Class Resources Repo](https://github.com/bootcamp-students/Resources).
 - Your repo should be public so that others can see your code and comment on it.